 I make sure all of the following are done to each image before I place them in the post.
 Some of these tasks are repeated elsewhere in this list, but I tend to insert the images all at once after the writing is done, so it helps to have a separate list just for handling pictures.

 I do the following image-handling tasks, IN ORDER:

 - Make sure each image has the RIGHT DIMENSIONS for the space it will occupy on your site.
 For example, if you need a 300px image as an inset image in your post, size it to 300px in Photoshop, GIMP, PicMonkey or Canva BEFORE you upload it.
 DON’T use WordPress to resize your images after upload because this can add to your site load time considerably.

 - Create any extra images you might need for social media sharing.
 This is a great opportunity to create cool, blog-branded images specifically tailored for platforms like Pinterest or Instagram.
-Canva and PicMonkey make creating these really easy.
+Canva and PicMonkey have templates that make creating these really easy.

-- Facebook sharing images should be a minimum of 470px by 246px.
-If your post’s Featured Image will also be your Facebook share image, it is recommended to be 1200px by 628px.
+- Facebook sharing images should be a minimum of 1200px by 628px.

-- Pinterest images should be in a 2:3 vertical aspect ratio, but the official size is 735px by 1102px.
+- Pinterest images should be in a 2:3 vertical aspect ratio, but the official size is 1000px by 1500px.

 - Instagram Square Image: 1080px by 1080px; Vertical Image: 1080px by 1350px; Horizontal Image: 1080px by 566px.

-- Make sure the images within your post have filenames which contain the keyword phrase.
+- Make sure the images within your post have filenames which contain the keyword phrase or related phrases.
 (Do not upload images with filenames like

 IMG_0045.jpg.
 Change them to contain your keyword phrase or synonyms of that phrase, such as